Hybrid RF/VLC Systems: A Comprehensive Survey on Network Topologies, Performance Analyses, Applications, and Future Directions: Introduction

-In 2011, the first IEEE standard related to VLC (802.15.7) was published by IEEE 802.15 working group for Wireless Personal Area Networks.
-The details of this standard pertaining to data rates, modulation schemes, and dimming mechanisms are discussed in~\cite{Rajagopal_2012_VLC_IEEE_standard}.
-After the introduction of the VLC idea, a lot of studies and surveys discussed the possible applications, advantages, and limitations of these systems, see e.g., \cite{Pathak_2015_VLC_Survey,Karunatilaka_2015_VLC_Survey}.
+While OCC received good attention, VLC has received much more attention.
+Particularly, a lot of studies and surveys which discussed the possible applications, advantages, and limitations of these systems were published, see e.g., \cite{Pathak_2015_VLC_Survey,Karunatilaka_2015_VLC_Survey}.
 In\cite{Wu_2014_VLC_5G_Survey}, the authors presented the limitations and advantages of using VLC as a candidate for 5G systems.
 In \cite{Pathak_2015_VLC_Survey}, Pathak \textit{et al.} discussed the details of VLC based systems and some of the possible applications like VLC sensing and indoor localization and even using of VLC in vehicle-to-vehicle (V2V) communication.
 In \cite{Uysal_2015_V2V_VLC_Channel}, Uysal \textit{et al.} discussed the usage of VLC in V2V and the achieved data rate limitations when utilizing LED headlamp used by automotive industry in VLC.
 In~\cite{Survey4_Chowdhury_Comparative_Optical_2018}, Chowdhury \textit{et al.} provided an overview on optical wireless communication systems and their network architectures and applications.

-Fig.~\ref{fig:Strength_Weakness_VLC_RF} summarizes the weaknesses and strengths of RF and VLC systems as standalone networks.
+As for the comparison of the RF and VLC systems, Fig.~\ref{fig:Strength_Weakness_VLC_RF} summarizes the weaknesses and strengths of each of these systems as standalone networks.

 Based on these, there are several studies investigating how RF and VLC systems can be used as a complementary technology to each other.
-Analogously, numerous studies have proposed hybrid RF/VLC systems to overcome the limitations of VLC by using RF technology in conjunction with the VLC systems.\footnote{The research carried out on hybrid RF/VLC are chronologically ordered and summarized in Table~\ref{table:Hybrid_Ref_years}.}
+Analogously, numerous studies have proposed hybrid RF/VLC systems to overcome the limitations of VLC by using RF technology in conjunction with the VLC systems\footnote{The research carried out on hybrid RF/VLC are chronologically ordered and summarized in Table~\ref{table:Hybrid_Ref_years}.}.